Pete McKee: Biography

 Peter Robert McKee was born on 1 February 1966 in Sheffield to steelworker Frank McKee and Marjorie McKee (née Bullas).
 He grew up on a council estate in the Batemoor area of the city with two older brothers and one elder sister.
 His mother died of cancer when he was eight years old.

 Educated at Rowlinson Comprehensive School, McKee aspired to attend art college, but he ended up working in a factory.
 He was able to find a creative outlet through music, and by designing logos and similar pieces of art.
 During that time, his primary goal was to find a record producer, and he continues to pursue that goal today.
 He currently plays in a ukulele band named The Everly Pregnant Brothers.

 McKee began his career as a published artist by sending drawings to a Sheffield Wednesday fanzine.
 They offered him £50 which encouraged him to start drawing for the Sheffield Telegraph.
 In 2004, McKee decided to concentrate on his painting, with a focus on emulsion on MDF boards.

 In 2007, McKee opened his first London show, entitled 'Lost Weekends'.
 He has also exhibited in Birmingham and New York City since then and was commissioned by Acme Studios to interpret characters from U.S. TV shows, including The Simpsons, Family Guy and Futurama.

 In the same year, McKee was also commissioned by Oasis guitarist Noel Gallagher to paint him as part of Gibson Guitar's "Guitar Town" show.
 McKee produced a portrait of the guitarist on a 10-foot fibreglass guitar which was displayed as part of the open air exhibition on London's South Bank.
 In 2009, he created artwork for the Arctic Monkeys boxed set At the Apollo.

+"The Snog" by Pete McKee on Broad Lane, Sheffield.

 In early 2010, McKee was invited to design a limited edition pair of Clarks Desert Boots, using the original style template.
 To celebrate the heritage of the original boot he created images featuring a group of Mods, for the men's boot, and Modettes for the women's.
 The boots were sold in selected Clarks stores, specifically in Paris, New York and Japan.